 - Elemental Gelade has Ren helping a young boy named Eugene, who looks and acts almost exactly like her partner, Coud.
 Different from most examples on this page in that Coud is just fine, and was only apart from her for an episode or two.

 - In Noein, Atori is pissed off by Yuu, who has the same defiant eyes as Karasu, who he despises.
 Which makes sense, considering Karasu is an older, post-apocalyptic Yuu.

 - Dante in the Devil May Cry series reminds about half the bosses he fights of his father, Sparda.
 Oddly, Nero reminds Berial of Dante in the fourth game's novelization.

-- CSI NY Mac tells Reed that Reed reminds him (Mac) of his mother, Mac's late wife Claire.
-It's *mostly* two, but also has elements of 3, the only difference being he already knew who Reed was at the time, likely making it a 2.
+- CSI: NY: Mac tells Reed that Reed reminds him (Mac) of his mother, Mac's late wife Claire.
+It's *mostly* 2, but also has elements of 3, the only difference being he already knew who Reed was at the time, likely making it a 2.

 - Miranda Hillard tells Mrs. Doubtfire that she reminds her of her ex-husband Daniel; ironically enough, Mrs. Doubtfire of course happens to be one of Daniel's fictional impersonations.

 - In Death Note Naomi Misora tells Light "You remind me of L. There's something about you that's just like him."